 Whether we like it or not, age affects all of us and also has side effects on our health..
 With age, we become more prone to oral health issues, like periodontal disease.
 Receding gums, for example, are a common side effect of aging and can be caused by almost anything, including aggressive brushing and flossing or your genetics.

-Another cause of periodontal disease is a dry mouth since it can result from certain medication usage that affects aging adults.
-Lastly, another cause for periodontal disease that affects older adults can be limited mobility, making it more difficult for the older adult to maintain a proper oral hygiene routine.
+Another cause of the periodontal disease is dry mouth since it can result from certain medication usage that affects aging adults.
+Lastly, another cause of periodontal disease that affects older adults can be limited mobility, making it more difficult for the older adult to maintain a proper oral hygiene routine.

 The Importance of Good Oral Hygiene

 Whether you want to avoid getting periodontal disease or undergoing orthodontic treatment with braces, maintaining good oral hygiene is essential to overall oral health.

 A great oral hygiene routine should include brushing and flossing, if possible twice a day, even after snacks.
 Maintaining your oral hygiene is your first defense to fighting the build-up of dental plaque, which can lead to an excess of bacteria in the mouth.

 Additionally, you should visit your orthodontist every six months for regular cleanings to be even more effective.
 These professional cleanings can eliminate plaque in areas you can’t reach with the use of your toothbrush.

 When it comes to protecting your braces to avoid an orthodontic emergency in Albany or even to keep your teeth happy and healthy, you should try to avoid some foods during your orthodontic treatment.
 You should also limit the quantity in which you take some other foods to keep your teeth healthy and happy.